-- Developed scenarios to test the limits of software, revealing the potential for further debugging and testing.
+- Developed scenarios to test the limits of software, revealing the potential for further debugging and testing, improving functionality by 25%.

-- Responded to user feedback, recreating reported issues and resolving them in a timely manner.
+- Responded to user feedback, recreating reported issues and resolving them promptly.

 - Scheduled and facilitated system-wide inspections for clients experiencing software issues.

-- Solved routine database issues under the supervision of the senior IT director, resolving errors in code and server communication.
+- Solved routine database issues under the senior IT director’s supervision, resolving code and server communication errors.

 - Evaluated system capabilities, putting software under stress-test scenarios.